 Bloomberg U.S. Credit Bond Index measures the investment grade, U.S. dollar-denominated, fixed-rate, taxable corporate and government-related bond markets.
 It is composed of the U.S. Corporate Index and a non-corporate component that includes non-U.S. agencies, sovereigns, supranationals and local authorities.
-Securities must be rated investment grade and have $300 million par amount outstanding.
+Securities must be rated investment grade.
 The U.S. Credit Index was called the U.S. Corporate Index until July 2000, when it was renamed to reflect its inclusion of both corporate and non-corporate issuers.
 The U.S. Credit Index is a subset of the U.S. Government/Credit Index and U.S. Aggregate Index.

 Bloomberg U.S. Long Corporate Bond Index, valued in U.S. dollars, measures the investment grade, fixed-rate, taxable corporate bond market whose maturity is 10 years or longer.
 It includes USD denominated securities publicly issued by US and non-US industrial, utility and financial issuers.